 The thesis is one of the most important concepts in college expository writing.
-A thesis sentence focuses your ideas for the paper; it's your argument or insight or viewpoint crystallized into a sentence or two that gives the reader your main idea.
-It's not only useful for the reading audience to understand the purpose of the essay, it's also useful for you as a writer, as it indicates the type of support that will follow in the paper and it may indicate a logical structure or order for that support.
-So...you need to have a good grasp of the concept of thesis in order to proceed.
+A thesis sentence focuses your ideas for the paper; it's your argument or insight or viewpoint crystallized into a single sentence that gives the reader your main idea.
+It's not only useful for the reading audience to understand the purpose of the essay; this purpose is also useful for you as a writer, as it indicates the type of support that will follow in the paper and may indicate a logical structure or order for that support.
+Thus, you need to have a good grasp of the concept of thesis in order to proceed.

 The thesis identifies two basics:

 - what your ideas are (i.e. what you will be trying to prove).

 There are two parts to a thesis sentence that reflect these basics.